cap-js/cap-getting-started-tutorial/README.md

 ## Description

-This repository contains the material for the SAP d-com 2023 session called *<TOPIC>*.
+This repository contains the material for the SAP d-com 2023 session called *CAP - getting started*.

 ## Prerequisite

-- If your topic requires them.
-Mention `None` if there aren't any.
+- User credentials for accessing the SAP Business Application Studio.
+- A internet browser.
+Preferrably Google Chrome.

 ## Overview